 With this, two key statistical inference can be drawn – one is the approximate average return from each contributor and the normal distribution of the sample averages.
 This information provides the information regarding how much risk is associated with each contributor to take appropriate decisions.

-The CLT provides results that indicate that for a large enough sample size, the distribution of X becomes closer to normal regardless of what the underlined distribution of X is.
+The CLT provides results that indicate that for a large enough sample size, the distribution of x becomes closer to normal regardless of what the underlined distribution of X is.
 Basically, this means that no matter the circumstance, it's possible to make probabilistic inferences about population parameter values based on statistic samples.

 A retail company has a contract for their employees working in product manufacturing and distribution which says that they receive bonus pay if they can produce at least 100 products per day that are free of defects.